hanakpet/Blue_Pumpkin_Docs/README.md

 # Blue_Pumpkin_Docs
-Documentation for our C Sharp Project
+Documentation for our C Sharp Project starting at 8 November 2015 and ending at 25 November 2015

 Notes: